-- 1 Copy all the files in the ISAPI Plug-in folder found at the root of the Sage 100 ERP installation program to the C:\Inetpub\Scripts folder in the IIS server.
+- 1 Copy all the files in the ISAPI Plug-in folder found at the root of the Sage 100 installation program to the C:\Inetpub\Scripts folder in the IIS server.
 If the Scripts folder does not exist, create it. - 2 Select Start menu > Control Panel.
 Open Administrative Tools.
-Double-click Internet Information Services (IIS) Manager. - NOTE The IIS Web Server roles must be fully configured and operational. - 3 In the Internet Information Services (IIS) Manager window, on the Connections panel, double-click the server that is used for eBusiness Manager. - 4 Expand the Sites folder and select the Web site where the MASISAPI.DLL will be installed. - 5 Double-click the Handler Mappings icon.
-In the Actions panel, click Add Module Mapping. - NOTE
+Double-click Internet Information Services (IIS) Manager. - 3 In the Internet Information Services (IIS) Manager window, on the Connections panel, double-click the server that is used for eBusiness Manager. - 4 Expand the Sites folder and select the Web site where the MASISAPI.DLL will be installed. - 5 Double-click the Handler Mappings icon.
+In the Actions panel, click Add Module Mapping. - 6 In the Add Module Mapping window, enter the following at the applicable fields: